 Rex Allen Museum

-On the way home, we visited the Rex Allen Museum in Wilcox which houses a collection of the memorabilia of both Rex Allen the singing cowboy and of his son Rex Allen Jr. We enjoyed a fine lunch at the local favorite the Big Tex BBQ housed in an old railroad dining car (on Railroad Ave.)
+On the way home, we visited the Rex Allen Museum in Wilcox, which houses a collection of the memorabilia of both Rex Allen the singing cowboy and his son Rex Allen Jr. We enjoyed a fine lunch at the local favorite Big Tex BBQ, which is housed in an old railroad dining car (on Railroad Ave).

 How to Get to Portal